Worksafe (Western Australia)

-WorkSafe is an agency within the Department of Local Government, Industry Regulation and Safety, which is part of the Government of Western Australia, and responsible for the administration of the Occupational Safety and Health Act of 1984.
+WorkSafe is an agency within the Department of Local Government, Industry Regulation and Safety, which is part of the Government of Western Australia, and responsible for the administration of the Occupational Safety and Health Act 1984.

 There are also agencies in other states of Australia, and at a national level with similar names and objectives.

 The principal objective of the act and the division is to secure the safety and health of people in the workplace.

+Overview

+WorkSafe is part of the Department of Local Government, Industry Regulation and Safety in Western Australia.
+They are responsible for the administration and enforcement of workplace health and safety legislation, as well as ensuring the safe storage, handling, and transport of dangerous goods.
+They administer the Work Health and Safety Act 2020 (WHS Act) and the Dangerous Goods Safety Act 2004 (DGS Act).

+The division consists of the following business and operational areas: